WiMoVE-OSS/docs/docs/design/index.md

-# System Design
+# Design Document

-Before implementing WiMoVE, there were some design decisions we had to make.
+Before implementing WiMoVE, we made some design decisions which we documented a design document.

-To make them transparent, we have documented our reasoning in our design document which you can read here.
+Click the button below to download the document.

 [Download Design Document (PDF)](design.pdf){ .md-button }